-1. Disconnect the negative (-) end of the jumper cable

-- 2. Disconnect the opposite end of the negative (-) jumper cable from the negative (-) post of the booster battery. - 3.
-Disconnect the positive (+) end of the jumper cable from the positive (+) post of the booster battery.

-4. Disconnect the opposite end of the positive (+) jumper cable from the positive (+) post of the vehicle with the discharged battery.
+- 1. Disconnect the negative (-) end of the jumper cable from the engine ground of the vehicle with the discharged battery. - 2.
+Disconnect the opposite end of the negative (-) jumper cable from the negative (-) post of the booster battery. - 3.
+Disconnect the positive (+) end of the jumper cable from the positive (+) post of the booster battery. - 4.
+Disconnect the opposite end of the positive (+) jumper cable from the positive (+) post of the vehicle with the discharged battery.